Ting Tsung and Wei Fong Chao Foundation

 Higher Education: The foundation has reached multiple universities throughout Texas—including Rice University, University of Houston, Baylor University, and the University of Texas at Austin—and also supports institutions nationally such as Wellesley College.

 Medical Research and Healthcare: Significant funding for neuroscience research, particularly Alzheimer's disease, stroke, brain cancer, and other neurological disorders.
-The foundation established the Chao Center for BRAIN at Houston Methodist Research Institute.
+The foundation established the Chao Centre for BRAIN at Houston Methodist Research Institute.
 Grants also support Texas Children's Hospital and other healthcare institutions.

 Science and Technology: Much of the foundation's support continues to advance contributions in the chemical plastics industry through science and technology, including the T.T.
 Chao Symposium on Innovation at the Science History Institute.